Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Computational experiments

+To reduce the influence of solver stopping criteria on the reported outcomes across solvers, we attempted to align key tolerance parameters as closely as possible, including feasibility tolerances, integrality tolerances, and optimality gap tolerances.
+In our implementation, we used a common target set of tolerances (relative MIP gap $10^{-6}$, absolute MIP gap $10^{-10}$, feasibility tolerance $10^{-6}$, optimality tolerance $10^{-6}$, and integrality tolerance $10^{-5}$) and mapped them to the closest available options in each solver interface.

+Nevertheless, exact matching of numerical settings across \texttt{Gurobi}, \texttt{SCIP}, and \texttt{BARON} is not always possible because solvers expose different parameterizations and may interpret tolerances differently.
+Importantly, this work is not intended to compare solvers against each other; rather, it compares reformulation strategies within each solver.
+Consequently, the reported data should not be used to draw conclusions about the relative performance of the solvers themselves.

+All experiments were run single-threaded on an AMD EPYC 7643 CPU with 1 TB RAM, under Red Hat Enterprise Linux 9.5.
+Solver parallelism was disabled by setting the solver thread count to 1.

-The following subsections summarize the main findings from the computational experiments across different classes of quadratically constrained GDP problems.
-These include comparisons between multiple solvers and reformulation strategies.
-Detailed numerical results and problem generation scripts are available online.\footnote{Available at: \url{https://github.com/SECQUOIA/exact_quadratic_hull}.}
+The following subsections summarize the main findings from computational experiments on different quadratically constrained GDP problems.
+These experiments compare reformulation strategies using different solvers.
+Detailed numerical results and problem generation scripts are available online. \footnote{Available at: \url{https://github.com/SECQUOIA/exact_quadratic_hull}.}